 A little German touch

-If there's one specifically German aspect about resolutions, it's the word itself: Vorsätze.
-It literally means "before the sentences."
+If there's one specifically German aspect about resolutions, it's the word itself: "Vorsätze," which literally translates as "before the sentences."

-Perhaps that could be seen as the ultimate strategy for anyone making promises to themselves to kick off a fresh year: Don't babble about your resolutions.
-Before you come up with a bunch of sentences about how you'll start doing this or that, just consider doing it without a word and see what happens.
+Perhaps that could be seen as the ultimate strategy for anyone making promises to themselves to kick off a fresh year: Don't talk too much about your resolutions.
+Instead of all those sentences about how you'll start doing this or that, just consider doing it without a word and see what happens.

 If it works, you can thank German etymology.